Updated February 27, 2024.

-Through this blog, we hope to:
+Through this blog, our goals are to:

 - Cultivate a welcoming space where readers can share their thoughts